Shaul Yisraeli

-Shaul Yisraeli or Shaul Israeli, sometimes called "Saul Israeli" (הרב שאול ישראלי; July 14, 1909 – June 17, 1995) was one of the leading rabbis of religious Zionism.
+Shaul Yisraeli or Shaul Israeli, sometimes called "Saul Israeli" (הָרַב שָׁאוּל יִשְׂרָאֵלִי; July 14, 1909 – June 17, 1995) was one of the leading rabbis of religious Zionism.
 He served as the rabbi of moshav Kfar Haroeh, as a Dayan (rabbinic judge) in the Supreme religious court of Israel, as a member of the Chief Rabbinate Council, as Rosh Yeshiva in Mercaz HaRav, and as President of the Eretz Hemdah Institute.
 Rabbi Yisraeli was awarded the Israel Prize in Judaic Studies.

 Biography

 Childhood

 Shaul Yisraeli was born in the city of Slutsk, in the Minsk Governorate of the Russian Empire (present-day Belarus) to Rabbi Binyamin and Chava Izraelit.
 Rabbi Binyamin was the rabbi and Av Beit Din (Chief Rabbinical Judge) of Koydanovo, near Minsk, devoting himself to its spiritual rehabilitation after World War I. Rabbi Binyamin was arrested by the Soviets for teaching Torah to community members and was sent to Siberia; subsequently, all contact with him was lost.
 His mother Chava was later murdered by the Nazis.

 As a youth, he learned in the Talmud Torah and Yeshiva Ketana under Rabbi Yehezkel Abramsky in Slutsk; this during the period when Rabbi Isser Zalman Meltzer was the Rosh Yeshiva.
 There he gained fame as a talmudic prodigy.